Kax675/YoutubeMusicDesktop/README.md

 ## FAQ

 #### Is it safe?
-Yeah, this program is %100 safe
+Yeah, This Program Is %100 Safe.
+You Can Safely Login to Your Google Account

 #### Is this program bannable?
 Basically, no.